Skip to main content

 • RUTX11 accessories

-The content of the package may vary depending on additional elements bought alongside Panther.
+The content of the package may vary depending on the additional elements bought alongside Panther.

-The Panther robot is shipped by default in a wooden box as one shown below.
-Unboxing the robot is very quick and simple and can be done in a few simple steps.
+The Panther robot is shipped by default in a wooden box, such as the one shown below.
+Unboxing the robot is quick and simple and can be done in a few simple steps.
 Follow the instructions below when you receive your robot.

 First, unlock and open the box's front side.

 Check if it is possible to drive the robot out of the box (it may require removing some elements first, like the accessories box).
-If so, you can skip this step.
-Otherwise, it is necessary to partially disassemble the box.
-Unscrew the screws holding the box's upper part to its bottom as shown below.
-Then, carefully remove the box's upper part.
+If so, you can continue with the next step.
+Otherwise, go to the Disassembling the Box section.

-Cut white stripes holding the robot and remove additional kits such as accessories box etc. Now, you can pull the robot out of the box using its bumper.
+Cut the white stripes holding the robot and remove additional kits, such as the accessories box, etc. Now, you can pull the robot out of the box using its bumper.

 caution